darius3241/Solar-Charger/README.md

 # Description

-This project was created to furfill the class requirments for Power Electionics at Walla Walla University in the Spring of 2022, taught by Dr. Rob Frohne(https://github.com/frohro).
+This project was created to furfill the class requirments for Power Electionics at Walla Walla University in the Spring of 2022, taught by [Dr. Rob Frohne](https://github.com/frohro).
 A simple solar powered phone charger intended to charge android smart phone devices was created.

 # Specifications